 Tips:

-- Use challenging weights yet allow you to complete the reps with proper form.
+- Use challenging weights, yet allow yourself to complete the reps in the proper form.

 - Rest for 1-2 minutes between sets.

-- Perform strength training exercises at least 2-3 times per week.
+- Strength training exercises should be performed at least 2-3 times weekly.

 3. Yoga